rkas123/BTP-final/README.md

 to assist visually impaired people in navigation.

-We made this as out Bachelors of Technology Project(BTP).
+We made this as our Bachelors of Technology Project(BTP).

 ### Made By